Sisense Pricing 2026: MCP Server, AI Tiers + Alternatives

 Where to go next

 If you're still in evaluation and want to see what a published-price, embed-first alternative looks like end-to-end, DataBrain vs Sisense walks through the head-to-head on multi-tenancy, white-label, AI, and pricing.
-If you want a broader market scan, the 7 best Sisense alternatives for embedded analytics compares Sisense against the full alternatives set.
+If you want a broader market scan, the Sisense alternatives shortlist compares Sisense against the full set of 7 alternatives.

-For a strategic AI-first look at the embedded analytics market in 2026, best AI-first embedded analytics 2026 is the buyer-guide companion to this pricing-focused page.
+For a strategic AI-first look at the embedded analytics market in 2026, the 2026 AI-first vendor buyer's guide is the companion to this pricing-focused page.

 Builder reader (SaaS PM / engineer)